randommichal/MorfChat/MORF-and-SQL-part1.md

 Conversation 5
 ===

+## Convert a schema description into an UML diagram (StartUML format)

 >I want to create a schema for a car leasing portfolio management system with following functionalities:
 >-keep record of customers
 >-each customer can have multiple leasing contracts